 Smells like peppermint mixed with pipe tobacco and oud.
 It smells delicious! – T J, USA

 Pinoy Privée from Ensar and his team is a treat for a few reasons.

-2) There is a variation in shape: from small to very small to medium size bits here that suits various intensions: to ground to dust for icnense making, to larger pieces best for shaving for monkoh, to perfect thickness and size pieces for high heat on subitism...
+2) There is a variation in shape: from small to very small to medium size bits here and there that suits various intensions: to grind to dust for incense making, larger pieces best for shaving for monkoh, and perfect thickness and size pieces for high heat on subitism...

 3) Back to the fact that this is a mixed bag, it is fun studying variations from piece to piece.
 It's like a trail mix.
 Reaching into a starburst candy as a kid.

-i am not only very happy with my 20 gram, I am going for more on next sale — Rasoul, Canada
+I am not only very happy with my 20 grams, I am going for more on the next sale. – Rasoul, Canada